SumoLogic/sumologic-documentation/docs/dashboards-classic/get-started/markdown-syntax.md

 ![Combined list](/img/dashboards/markdown_combined_list.png)

 :::info
-To know more about the supported markdown elements, refer to the [Markdown guide](https://markdownguide.offshoot.io/basic-syntax/#blockquotes-1).
+To learn more about the supported markdown elements, refer to the [Markdown guide](https://markdownguide.offshoot.io/basic-syntax/#blockquotes-1).
 :::